top of page

 • Personal, Social and Emotional Development

-We also have to support children in four 'Specific' areas of learning which are:
+We also support children in four 'Specific' areas of learning which are:

 • Literacy